PashtetDev/PashtetDev/README.md

 I have been studying game design since the summer of 2023.
 I understand prototyping game mechanics, artificial intelligence of enemies, boss battles and combat systems using C# respectively.

-Now I'm opening a student game dev club so that anyone can get acquainted with such a cool kind of art
+Now I'm opening a student gamedev club so that anyone can get acquainted with such a cool kind of art

 ## :space_invader: Game jams enthusiast